MorrisMA/Chameleon/README.md

     (13) SDA        - AD[4];     SDA  (I2C Serial Data)   (Level Shift Open)
     (14) SCL        - AD[5];     SCL  (I2C Serial Clk)    (Level Shift Open)

-The term "Level Shift Open" indicates that the level shifter on board sup- ports open-source/open-drain type of signals.
+The term "Level Shift Open" indicates that the level shifter on board supports open-source/open-drain type of signals.
 In other words, the level shifter can be used with open-drain busses such as I2C that use pull-up resistor to passively terminate the bus and to set the bus to logic 1.
 The term "Level Shift Drvr" is used to indicate that the level shifter on board is an active driver.
 The level shifter is not able to drive heavy loads, but it does actively switch.
 Thus, Chameleon I/O signals buffered by such a driver should not be used for open source/open drain busses.

 The Chameleon board is available with one of two Xilinx Spartan 3A FPGAs:

     (1) XC3S50A-4VQG100I, or
     (2) XC3S200A-4VQG100I.

 The XC3S50A FPGA is described by Xilinx as having the equivalent of 50,000 logic gates.
 The XC3S50A has 1,408 FFs and 4-input Look-Up Tables (LUTs), 62 I/O and 6 input-only user configurable pins, three (3) 18kb Block RAMs, and two Digital Clock Managers (DCMs).
-The XC3S200A has the same number of user con- figurable pins, but has 3,584 FFs and 4-input Look-Up Tables (LUTs), sixteen (16) 18kb Block RAMs, and 4 DCMs.
+Xilinx describes the XC3S200A FPGA as having the equivalent of 200,000 logic gates.
+The XC3S200A has the same number of user configurable pins, but has 3,584 FFs and 4-input Look-Up Tables (LUTs), sixteen (16) 18kb Block RAMs, and 4 DCMs.

 Beyond the twelve (12) I/O connections to the Arduino UNO, the Chameleon provides the following features: